esthermdev/tourney-app-pp/README.md

-# Repository Description
-Privacy Policy for Maine Ultimate Tournament App - Legal document outlining how user data is collected, used, and protected in our tournament management mobile application.

-# README.md Content

 # Maine Ultimate Tournament App Privacy Policy

 This repository contains the privacy policy for Maine Ultiamte Tournament App, a mobile application designed for managing and participating in tournaments.